Traumatic Brain Injury Symptoms

 Children, and people in general, with severe traumatic brain injury have high pressure inside their skull due to brain swelling.
 If not treated, death can occur.
 Decreasing consciousness, extremely uneven pupils that do not react to light stimulus, slow heart rate and respiratory slowing are all serious signs of traumatic brain injury, as is abnormal posturing.
 It is extremely important to have a physician or other trained health care professional be aware of the young child's symptoms to insure that treatment is provided and the risk of further damage to the brain is illiminated.

-last visit: Traumatic Brain Injury Symptoms | The Human Brain | Anoxic Brain Injury | The Rehabilitation Institute of Chicago | Spinal Cord Injuries
+last visit: Traumatic Brain Injury Symptoms | Spinal Cord Injuries | The Rehabilitation Institute of Chicago | Types of traumatic brain injury | Mini Strokes - Transient Ischemic Attack

 ©copyright 2009 by rehabchicago.org - all rights reserved.